Axiomata

 The Shadow

 The door can open.
 The body need not follow.
-The Threshold Priest opens the door.
+The Merciful opens the door.
 Sees the child.
 Says the right words: I see you.
 I know what happened.
 Rest now.
-His foot lifts, returning to the safe wood of the hallway.
-He does not cross.
-Does not kneel.
-His hands stay at the doorframe, already composing the story of what he saw.
-He walks back with his story.
+His foot lifts, already returning to the hallway.
+His hands linger at the doorframe, composing the story of what he saw.
+He retreats with his story.
 Polishes it.
-Tells it.
-But the words shine brighter than the truth they replaced.
+Performs it.
+The story is more beautiful than the boy ever was.
+Eventually, he believes it.
 He writes about the room.
-Speaks about the room.
-Visitors come to congratulate his bravery.
-None ask what he left inside.
+Speaks about it.
+Visitors ask what he found there.
+None ask what he left behind.
 The boy is still there, still holding.
-The door now open, surrounded by an audience who believes he's already been saved. ⧫ His hand moves toward the lock.
-Stops.
-He cannot face what waits inside.
-His body remembers: his own breathing that night, ragged.
-The child's voice asking Why are you closing the door?
-He tells himself the room isn't real.
-Then: the house is the problem.
-But the voice hums regardless.
-He strikes a match.
-Photographs curl.
-The rug blackens.
-He runs barefoot into the dark, telling himself the glow behind him is sunrise.
-He rebuilds in a new city with new walls, using the same old hands.
+The door stands open now.
+Around it, an audience that believes he's been saved. ❖ Her hand moves towards the lock, but stops.
+The Unburdened cannot face what waits inside.
+Her body remembers the ragged breathing that night.
+The child's voice begging: Don't leave me here.
+She tells herself the room doesn't exist.
+Later, it's the house that's the problem.
+The voice hums regardless.
+She strikes a match.
+Photographs curl; the rug blackens.
+She runs barefoot into the dark, telling herself the glow at her back is sunrise.
+New city, new walls, the same hands.
 One night – the doorknob.
-The same grain against his palm.
-The room he burned was never in the house.
+The same grain against her palm.
+The room she burnt was never in the house.

 The Cut